Girls Preparatory School: May Day

 While most traditions are school-wide, some focus on certain grades.
 One such tradition is May Day, a pageant that combines the old traditions of a May Day from the Renaissance and a debutante pageant.
 The senior class is presented in colorful dresses, one by one, with a May Court and May Queen introduced separately; the May Queen is the last presented.
 The May Queen and Court are nominated by the senior class and then chosen by the student body and faculty based upon personality and embodiment of a true GPS girl.
 After the class is introduced, festivities are held on the school's front lawn, and seniors, guests, and the student body watch as different grades dance to music chosen to match that year's theme.
+All dances are usually done barefoot.
 The last dance is the May Pole ceremony, in which sophomores wrap three traditional May Poles for the Queen to walk under, ending the ceremony.